arqamrp/stochoptimtests/temp/new_coding.md

 ## Control setting functions:

 For every solver, we will define a controls setting function that takes in the control parameters as arguments and outputs a list containing the user defined values for inputed parameters and default values for the rest.
-These would ensure that the controls are actually conform to a valid set of controls for a solver.
-The common control options (like niter and trace) will also given consistent names in the arguments across solvers to alleviate confusion, and will be translated to the solver specific nomenclature in the function.
+This ensures that the controls actually conform to a valid set of controls for a solver.
+The common control options (like itermax and trace) will also given consistent names in the arguments across solvers to alleviate confusion, and will be translated to the solver specific nomenclature in the function.
 This will also allow the user to easily explore the control parameters by using the control function's ?
 Documentation.

 ```
 # using custom controls